Health professional: Physical and chemical hazards

-Slips, trips, and falls are the second-most common cause of worker's compensation claims in the US and cause 21% of work absences due to injury.
+Slips, trips, and falls are the second-most common cause of workers' compensation claims in the US and cause 21% of work absences due to injury.
 These injuries most commonly result in strains and sprains; women, those older than 45, and those who have been working less than a year in a healthcare setting are at the highest risk.

 An epidemiological study published in 2018 examined the hearing status of noise-exposed health care and social assistance (HSA) workers sector to estimate and compare the prevalence of hearing loss by subsector within the sector.
 Most of the HSA subsector prevalence estimates ranged from 14% to 18%, but the Medical and Diagnostic Laboratories subsector had 31% prevalence and the Offices of All Other Miscellaneous Health Practitioners had a 24% prevalence.
 The Child Day Care Services subsector also had a 52% higher risk than the reference industry.

 Exposure to hazardous drugs, including those for chemotherapy, is another potential occupational risk.
 These drugs can cause cancer and other health conditions.